 Setting Description Delete To delete a VLAN entry, check this box.
 The entry will be deleted during the next save.
-VLAN ID Indicates the ID of this particular VLAN.
-Adding a New VLAN Click "Add New Entry" button to add a new VLAN ID.
-Legal values for a VLAN ID are 1 through 4095.
-The VLAN is enabled when you click on Save.
-A VLAN without any port members will be deleted when you click Save.
-The "Delete" button can be used to undo the addition of new VLANs.
+VLAN ID Indicates the ID of this particular VLAN. • Click "Add New Entry" button to add a new VLAN ID.
+Legal values for a Adding a Naw VLAN ID are 1 through 4095.
+Adding a New The VLAN is enabled when you click on Save.
+A VLAN without any port VLAN members will be deleted when you click Save.
+The " Delete " button can be used to undo the addition of new VLANs.